-Based on three Opinions issued by the EBA in 2019 and 2020, the European Commission is working on a draft revised European DGS Directive, which is expected to be published in 2021.
+Based on three Opinions issued by the EBA in 2019 and 2020, the European Commission is working on a draft revised European DGS Directive, which is expected to be published in 2022.
 The EBA recommended to leave the DGS' minimum size unchanged at 0.8% of the guaranteed deposits.
-It also asked the European Commission to consider the option of allowing more flexibility in the order in which DGSs may deploy their sources of funding.
+It also asked the European Commission for clarification of the order in which deposit guarantee schemes may deploy their sources of funding, putting forward several arguments for not prescribing a fixed order.
+Once the regulations have been amended in this way and transposed in national legislation, the DGF will have more flexibility in preparing its funding plan and will be able to choose its funding mix as circumstances dictate.
+It is still unclear when the regulations will be transposed.